kubotal/kad-doc/kad/docs/getting-started/10-kind.md

 You can modify the SUBJECT variable to replace with your own attributes.

-Running this script will generate the `ca.crt` and `ca.key` files, which constitute your new CA.
+Running this script will generate the `ca.crt` and `ca.key` files which constitute your new CA. This in a CA subfolder.

 Store these files in a secure location, as the private key must remain confidential.